yyong-brs/learn-kubernetes/chapter10.md

 ![图10.10](.\images\Figure10.10.png)

-​										**Figure 10.10 Installing charts from your local repository is the same as installing from any remote repository.**
+​										<center>图 10.10 Installing charts from your local repository is the same as installing from any remote repository</center>

 know whether the package they’re about to upgrade is a beta release or if it has breaking changes.